fractalscape13/tomagotchi/README.md

 ## Description

-_This site will take a users age on earth and calculate their age on various other planets._
+_This site will allow you to create and take care of dogagotchi._

 ## Specifications: